-COT204 Using Windows 3-9 Credits Covers how t he Windows Graphic User Interface is used, how w to customize Windows and l how to use the various accessories and parts of of the Windows program.
+COT204 Using Windows

+Covers how the Windows Graphic User Interface is used, how to customize Windows and how to use the various accessories and parts of the Windows program.

-COT262 Intermediate Spreadsheets Concepts 3 Credits Prerequisites: IS101 or consent of instructor Studies the concepts and capabilities of computer spreadsheet systems.
+COT262 Intermediate Spreadsheets Concepts 3 Credits

+Prerequisites: IS101 or consent of instructor Studies the concepts and capabilities of computer spreadsheet systems.
 Teaches command and macro generation.
 Students gain experience generating spreadsheet templates, graphs and macros as business problem-solving tools.
 When offered for variable credit, content will be divided as follows: A) Concepts and capabilities of the computer spreadsheet with spreadsheet generation; B) Experience with the user-level menu access of the software, including graphing; C) More advanced capabilities of database and macro generation.